To Report Fraud, Waste, Abuse, and Mismanagement

 - Whistleblower Rights and Protections

-Employees of DFC and their contractors, subcontractors, and borrowers may report what they reasonably believe to be evidence of wrongdoing, without reprisal for doing so.
+DFC employees, as well as DFC contractors, subcontractors, and partners, have the right to report what they reasonably believe to be evidence of wrongdoing, without reprisal for doing so.

 - Federal Employees (Direct hires)